dannyrappleyea/me/biking/Tongsheng TSDZ2 upgrade kit.md

 # Electric motor bike upgrade
-I purchased an electric motor upgrade for my bike.
+I have an older Cannondale commuter bike that I wanted to upgrade to electric, so installed a Tongsheng TSDZ2 motor.
 It's a sweet setup that's a lot of fun to ride.
-But its definitely an involved DIY project, so took a **lot** of research to figure everything out.
-There's a lot of confusing information out there, so these are my own notes.
+But its definitely an involved DIY project, that took a **lot** of research to figure everything out.
+There's a lot of confusing information out there, so adding my own install notes.

 ![Cannondale Bike](https://raw.githubusercontent.com/dannyrappleyea/me/main/biking/cannondale_tongsheng_upgrade.png)